The Wellness Kitchen and You

 The wellness kitchen evolved from the “green” movement of the early ’00s.
 Therefore, it’s not surprising that cabinetry, paint and other materials with few or no volatile organic compounds (VOCs) or other noxious chemicals are a “must have” for the your wellness kitchen.

-Enlarging existing windows and adding new windows and skylights brings in natural light, which has proven health benefits.
-It:
+Enlarging existing windows and adding new windows and skylights brings in natural light.
+As a result, health benefits are improved.

 - Increases productivity